Identifying the Deviator: Introduction

-With regards to the explicit test suggested above, if the outcome sequence fails the test, it is easy to identify who is responsible by checking separately the long-run frequency of Heads in the sequences produced by each player.
-Consider now a different test: Alice's and Bob's outcomes control a one-dimensional random walk which moves to the right when a Head is reported, and to the left when a Tail is reported.
+if the outcome sequence fails the test, it is easy to identify who is responsible by checking separately the long-run frequency of Heads in the sequences produced by each player.

+Consider now a different test: Alice's and Bob's outcomes control a one-dimensional random walk that moves to the right when a Head is reported, and to the left when a Tail is reported.
 Alice controls the odd periods and Bob controls the even periods, and they pass the test if the realized walk crosses the origin infinitely often.
 We assume that the coin flips are generated sequentially, and that each player observes the previous flips of the other player before announcing her or his next outcome.
 A version of this test that is also interesting is the one in which Alice and Bob pass the test if the walk visits the origin at least once after the initial step.

+Here, too, if Alice and Bob generate the outcomes by tossing fair coins, the realized sequence passes the test almost surely.
+Suppose this does not happen.